Viðareiði with surrounding landscpae

 In the most northern part of the archipelago, you will find a beautifully located village.
 Viðareiði is the northernmost settlement in the Faroe Islands.

 Here you will have an amazing view of mountains and the wild coastline.
 The church in Viðareiði looks great on photos.
 Especially when you get one of the mountains Villingadalsfjall or Malinsfjall in the background.
-Viðareiði is the main village on Viðoy island.
+Viðareiði is the main village on Viðoy Island.
 This guided Northern Island Tour will take you to Viðareiði and beyond.

 You can ramp up the experience in Viðareiði by joining a guided hike to Villingadalsfjall.
 As long as the mountain is free of clouds, you will have the most beautiful panoramic view of Viðareiði and surrounding isles.

-Location: Viðoy island
+Location: Viðoy Island

 5. Saksun

-Saksun
+Saksun church

 Just a one hour drive from the capital Tórshavn, you will be tucked between lush fields and soaring peaks in Saksun.
 The landscape in Saksun is extremely majestic.
 You will see turf-roofed houses, the iconic and beautiful old church, and the sandy lagoon.